omaramer189/Student-Management-System/README.md

 - Connected frontend and backend via REST APIs
 - Used GitLab for version control and team collaboration

-## Screenshots

-_Add screenshots of the app UI and maybe a sample API call result here_

 ## How to Run